 Act 52 of June 30, 2022 ("Act 52-2022") added Section 1051.16 to the Code to authorize the Secretary to create the Tax Credits Manager ("TCM") as part of the Department's electronic system.
-According to Administrative Determination No. 22-11 ("AD 22-11"), issued by the Department on December 22, 2022, the date of implementation of the TCM for purposes of determining the Post TCM and Pre TCM Credits, is January 1, 2023.
+In general terms, the TCM is a tool that, on one hand allows the Department to manage and supervise tax credits and, on the other hand, allows taxpayers to carry out all transactions related to their tax credits.
+According to Administrative Determination No. 22-11 ("AD 22-11"), issued by the Department on December 22, 2022, the date of implementation of the TCM for purposes of determining the Post TCM and Pre TCM Credits, was January 1, 2023.